Remote onboarding is becoming the new normal, and if your company doesn’t adapt to the new work environment, your company will be left behind.

 1Kosmos includes the following features:

 - Identity-Based Authentication Orchestration: We push biometrics and authentication into a new “who you are” paradigm.
-BlockID uses biometrics to identify individuals, not devices, through identity credential triangulation and validation.
+BlockID uses biometrics to identify individuals, not devices, through credential triangulation and identity verification.

-- Cloud-Native Architecture: Flexible and scalable cloud architecture makes it simple to build applications using our standard API, including private blockchains.
+- Cloud-Native Architecture: Flexible and scalable cloud architecture makes it simple to build applications using our standard API and SDK.

 To learn more about 1Kosmos’s remote onboarding capabilities, read up on BlockID Remote Access support.
-Additionally, sign up for the 1Kosmos newsletter to stay on top of product updates and company announcements.
+Additionally, register for our upcoming webinar, “After Lapsus$, How to protect your SSO from vendor and contractor compromise.“